hgducharme/Ruby-Programming/control_flow_in_ruby/README.md

 end
 ```

 If an `if` statement is short, and only requires one line, then you can use a simpler syntax.
 The statement has a syntax like this: `expression if boolean`.
 It would be said like so: Do this expression if the boolean is true or false (which ever one you put).
-The order they go in, is extremely important!
+The order they go in is extremely important!
 If they’re not in that order, it won’t work.

 Using the example above, it would look like this: